-Gantt Chart and Research Images

-You must upload a Gantt chart for the proposed research study (Excel or PDF format).
-If addressing more than one priority area, you must upload a single Gantt chart.
-You may upload up to four additional research images.
-Research images must be in PDF format.
-Please ensure that figures are legible when uploading.
-Illegible figures may be difficult for the peer review panel to assess and could detract from your application.
+Gantt Chart: You must upload a Gantt chart for the proposed grant (in PDF format).
+Please ensure that chart is legible when uploading.
+Illegible images may be difficult for the peer review panel to assess and could detract from your application.
+Please ensure the Gantt chart encompasses all aspects of the proposal, including PPI.